Subhodip123/Subhodip123.github.io/_teaching/info_theo_learning.md

 location: "Bengaluru, India"
 ---

-**📌 Logistics:** This is a self-taught course.
+**📌 Logistics:** This self-initiated course is intended to deepen my understanding of topics relevant to my research.
 The topics are designed by myself mostly following the book: [**Information Theory: From Coding to Learning by Y. Polyanskiy and Y. Wu**](https://people.lids.mit.edu/yp/homepage/data/itbook-export.pdf).
+Further materials are in preparation and will be made available in due course.

 - [Lec-1](https://drive.google.com/drive/folders/1-q2EshGiJj7TaRRWJyhTasIelLeYNhfk): Introduction and Probability review.
 - [Lec-2](https://drive.google.com/drive/folders/1-q2EshGiJj7TaRRWJyhTasIelLeYNhfk): Uncertainty Modeling and Motivating Examples